bellosoundsrecords/bellosoundsrecords_site/README.md

-# BelloSounds Records — Static Site (Nervous-inspired)
+# BelloSounds Records — Static Site

 ## Run locally
 Use a local server to avoid module/CORS issues: